-GO-SPIN promotes the development of STI policy instruments as a means to improve the effectiveness of STI policies, which are key to achieving the SDGs.
-Against this backdrop, the goal is for GO-SPIN to act as a monitoring tool for explicit STI policies.
+GO-SPIN promotes the development of STI policy instruments, as a means to improving the effectiveness of STI policies, which are key to achieving the SDGs.
+On this backdrop, the goal is for GO-SPIN to act as a monitoring tool for explicit STI policies.
 As a methodology for roadmapping, GO-SPIN compiles data, information and evidence on STI policies, national STI ecosystems and relevant organisations, legal frameworks, policy instruments and indicators.
-Alongside the capacity strengthening activities, the data and information gathered on national STI policies and ecosystems provides a strong basis for evidence-based policy analyses and for improving knowledge and understanding of the impact of STI policies on SDGs.
+Alongside the capacity strengthening activities, the data and information gathered on national STI policies and ecosystem provides a strong basis for evidence-based policy analyses and for improving knowledge and understanding of the impact of STI policies on SDGs.

 Stakeholder involvement and dialogue is not explicitly expressed as an essential pillar of the GO-SPIN framework, possibly because the methodology is primarily operationalised by UNESCO, in partnership with national actors.
-Although dialogue with actors and stakeholders may not be essential to the delivery of the methodology, except for actors providing data in the form of survey responses, the GO-SPIN methodology recognises the role of: (1) interest groups (including statistics offices, parliamentary groups, brokers, INGOs, NGOs) and (2) individuals (decision-makers, intermediate users, researchers and the general public).
-These groups of stakeholders discuss and review the GO-SPIN results and outputs and, based on their assessment, decide on what next steps to take - that is, the implementation of the outcome of the GO-SPIN comprehensive country profile, which might be a roadmap or foresight exercise.
-Therefore, the impact of the GO-SPIN exercise depends on the extent to which the country/stakeholders are able and willing to implement the results.
-Stakeholder engagement is therefore essential to the GO-SPIN approach.
+Although dialogue with actors and stakeholders may not be essential to the delivery of the methodology, except for actors providing data in the form of survey responses; the GO-SPIN methodology recognises the role of: (1) interest groups (including statistics offices, parliamentary groups, brokers, INGOs, NGOs) and (2) individuals (decision-makers, intermediate users, researchers and general public).
+These groups of stakeholders discuss and review the GO-SPIN results and outputs, and based on their assessment, decide on what next steps to take - that is, implementation of the outcome of the GO-SPIN comprehensive country profile, which might be a roadmap or foresight exercise.
+Therefore, the impact of the GO-SPIN exercise depends on to what extent the